orbeon/orbeon-forms-doc/Building-Orbeon-Forms.md

 ### Debugging

 The settings above start Tomcat in debug mode.
-This means that you can debug the Java and Scala code,
+This means that you can debug the Java and Scala code from IntelliJ.
+Select the "Tomcat" configuration in IntelliJ, then "Run" → "Debug".
+IntelliJ opens the debugging window and connects to Tomcat.
+You can then set breakpoints and do the usual things one does with a debugger!

 ### Profiling